heyqule/enemy_race_manager/doc/Default_Autoplace.md

 When there are 3-4 active spawn specification, Moisture and Aux will determine how the race spawns.
 If there are race in the same slot, move one to an empty slot.

 When more specification are added to the active races, temperature and elevation will take into consideration.

+Spawn probability balancing uses moisture by default.
+But when temperature or enforce_temperature is used, it balanced by temperature.

+elevation balancing is only used when there are more than a dozen specifications, using generic balancing function.
+The game doesn't extensively utilize elevation tho.
+If it does in the future, I may add balanced by elevation

 ### World Data:
 - [Factorio World](erm-base-world-data.lua)